ScottyFran/IntrotoProgrammingFinalProject/README.md

 # IntrotoProgrammingFinalProject

 # The Collector:
-Using different classes to differentiate loot and mobs.
+Using different classes to differentiate player and mobs.

 # Description
-Collect the amount of loot to get to the next level and avoid enemies
+Collect the amount of loot to win!

 Getting Started